AmirMohammadFakhimi/ASM-Chart-Simulation/README.md

 Hope you will enjoy. 😉
 ### How to Run
 ---
-Fist download the latest release.
+First download the latest release.
 Then run terminal/cmd in download folder, and after that run "java -jar ASMChartSimulation.jar". 🥳
 ### Supported Expressions
 ---
 #### Register Operations